 And later in the afternoon, I mixed this up.

-I think you could make your own coconut jello too, but remember, we’re novices.
+I think you could make your own coconut jello too, but remember, we’re novices-we love haupia pudding from Hawaii.
+It is so delicious!

 Voila.
-Not as perfect as the yummy one from Ted’s that I only got one forkful, but still yummy just the same.
-And, it brought a little sweetness and adventure to an otherwise dreary, rainy, yucky, indoor Seattle day.
+Not as perfect as the yummy one from Ted’s that I only got one forkful of, but this one was still yummy just the same.
+And, making pie on pie day brought a little sweetness and adventure to an otherwise dreary, rainy, yucky, indoor Seattle day.
 (PS pie dough doesn’t have any eggs in it, so it’s a fun dough to shape with little ones if you’re cautious about raw eggs.)